• Home

 Most significantly, being honest about increasing light pollution at the Goldendale Observatory is not conducive to promotion of Observatory visits or the sale of Washington State Parks Discover Passes, or the "prime directive" of non-interference with the promotion and generation of tourism dollars for Washington State Parks business community "partners."
 Therefore, State Park staff will not initiate a discourse on the existence of light pollution or the ever-increasing need to conserve the night sky of the Goldendale Observatory State Park.
 Fear of bringing attention to these facts is revealed by discussion and education about light pollution and its effects being condemned by Carpenter as "pandering to amateur astronomers," behaving as a "hippy dippy activists," and a "waste of money."

-Lem Pratt - the Washington State Parks Area manager who came to Goldendale in December 2012, considered the Goldendale Observatory's International Dark Sky Park status part of an "environmentalist agenda" he would like to see "go away."
 Pratt first hired Carpenter as an entry level Park Aide, and promoted him to become the interim Goldendale Observatory Interpretive Specialist following the early retirement of Steve Stout in June of 2013.
-It was Stout who championed the International Dark Sky Park Status for the Observatory - applied for in 2008 and awarded in 2010.
+It was Stout who championed the International Dark Sky Park Status for the Observatory.
 Carpenter went through an abbreviated hiring and perfunctory interview process by Pratt to get the permanent Observatory Interpretive Specialist position.
 As previously described, Carpenter was instrumental in the revocation of the International Dark Sky Park status of the Goldendale Observatory State Park in 2017.
-Carpenter was given the title of "Observatory Director" and received a large pay raise.
+Carpenter was then given the title of "Observatory Director" and received a large pay raise.

-During the 2014 radio show interview above, when Carpenter was asked about Washington State Parks connection to the "dark sky movement" (Goldendale Observatory was a certified International Dark Sky Park and would remain so for 2 years), Carpenter's nonsensical but telling response was "there was some confusion about that.
+During the 2014 radio interview above, when Carpenter was asked about Washington State Parks connection to the "dark sky movement," Carpenter's nonsensical but telling response was "there was some confusion about that.
 The reality is they're not."
-Channeling his boss Pratt, Carpenter employed his habitual sophistry by stating that "We don’t want a situation where people think the state government is trying to tell local municipalities what to do.
-Same with the Observatory; we’re not trying to tell anyone what to do.”

-The City of Goldendale and Klickitat County had promised and adopted lighting codes for protecting the night sky of the Goldendale Observatory from light pollution before Washington State Parks ownership.
+The City of Goldendale and Klickitat County had promised and adopted lighting codes for protecting the night sky of the Goldendale Observatory's telescope from light pollution before Washington State Parks ownership.
 Yet Carpenter and Washington State Parks are not going to inform anyone they exist, or advocate that the lighting codes be enforced by the responsible jurisdiction to protect the natural night sky environment of the Observatory that the municipalities themselves have codified, and who would be responsible for their enforcement - NOT Washington State Parks.

 Feel like dumping your garbage into or polluting a Washington State Park river or lake?
-Washington State Parks is not going to tell you (especially if you're a local business owner and/or political representative) there’s a federal, state, county, or city law against it.
+Washington State Parks is not going to tell you (especially if you're a local business owner and/or Washington State political Representative) there’s a federal, state, county, or city law against it.
 Washington State Parks apparently won't be willing to ask the appropriate responsible jurisdiction to enforce their applicable water pollution laws to prevent such illegal activity – because Washington State Parks is "not going to tell anyone what to do."

 Coming soon to Washington State Park's pro-local economic development itinerary:

 Despite being "famous" for their "clear clean waters," water pollution is obvious in select parts of the State Parks lakes, but only kills a few fish, frogs, birds, and other wildlife.
 It can therefore be minimized, ignored, and lied about in order to promote park visitation and the tourism businesses financial interests without too much public backlash.
 While they're at it, let's reward the polluters with a new state taxpayer-funded 6-million-dollar visitor center to increase visitation and help the marina fuel operators, RV parks, hotels, restaurants, and other polluters get more money so they can expand operations and pollute even more.
+To get even more appreciation from the polluters, education concerning water pollution can be condemned as "wasting money," "pandering to naturalists," and part of a "hippy-dippy" "environmentalist agenda."
+Washington State Park's tourism-focused stooges for local business interests won't take issue with their "partners" water pollution, and the polluters and their anti-regulatory political allies won't get upset over State Parks personnel advocating for clean water in compliance with the law, which goes against the polluter's petty financial interests.
+The Washington State Parks bureaucracy will be safe from feared retaliatory cuts by avoiding mentioning any clean water concerns or environmental advocacy whatsoever.
+Whatever you do - don't rock the boat...

 What else could or would you expect from a State Parks system?

-A Phony Application for a Pretend Purpose
+A Bogus Application for a Pretend Purpose

-Goldendale has gone to great lengths to solicit grants in the hundreds of thousands of dollars to improve its small and infrequently used municipal airport serving a few private and local business interests who apparently don't wish to have to fuel up their private planes in Dallesport 19 miles away.
-At the same time, Goldendale hasn't done a thing to raise funds to retrofit the extensive unshielded outdoor lighting it has allowed to violate the lighting codes for decades.
+At the same time, Goldendale hasn't done a thing to raise or provide funds to retrofit the extensive unshielded outdoor lighting it has allowed to violate its lighting codes for decades.
 The same goes for Klickitat County.
 Nor has Goldendale used any of the $60,000 or more per year in electricity cost savings from a 2017 LED streetlight conversion (paid for by a state transportation improvement grant) for replacing unshielded lighting, lighting code education, or night sky conservation and support.

 "An International Dark Sky Community is a town, city, municipality or other legally organized community that has shown exceptional dedication to the preservation of the night sky through the implementation and enforcement of a quality outdoor lighting ordinance, dark sky education and citizen support of dark skies.
 Dark Sky Communities excel in their efforts to promote responsible lighting and dark sky stewardship, and set good examples for surrounding communities."
 International Dark-Sky Association.